kartikbandarwad99/Minitorch/Readme.md

 ## 🙏 Acknowledgments

-Minitorch is inspired by the  PyTorch and the need to understand how the pyTorch library works in the backend.
-It is designed and structured similar to pyTorch library, but there are certain areas where this repo differs from actual pytorch to keep it simple.
+Minitorch is inspired by PyTorch and the desire to understand how the PyTorch library works in the backend.
+It is designed and structured similarly to the PyTorch library, but there are certain areas where this repository differs from actual PyTorch to keep it simple.
 You can refer to the examples for the code.
+Additionally, Andrej Karpathy's lectures have been instrumental in guiding the development of this project.

 ## 💬 Feedback
-For questions or discussions, please open an issue or contact the maintainer at kbandarwad@gmail.com.
+For questions or discussions, please reach out to me at kbandarwad@gmail.com.